blob: 486693214cbdb07d5eb3f744566cfc343accdb34 [file] [edit]

 string metric_units_other = 19;

-// Specifies a list of pre-defined semantic categories for the metric.
+// A list of predefined semantic categories describing the metric's purpose.

 repeated MetricSemantics metric_semantics = 20;